startinggravity/Drupal-8-Theme/README.md

 0. `mv drupal8_theme.breakpoints.yml your_theme.breakpoints.yml`

-0. Edit your_theme.breakpoints.yml as needed.
+0. Edit your_theme.breakpoints.yml by changing 'drupal8_theme' to 'your_theme'.
+This appears in three places.
+You should also remove, add or edit breakpoints as needed for your theme layout.

 0. `mv drupal8_theme.libraries.yml your_theme.libraries.yml`